|Indiana Beta Chapter - History|

 Phi Delta Theta is known as an international fraternity.
 The first Phi Delta Theta chapter in Canada was installed at McGill University April 5, 1902.
 Phi Delta Theta now boasts 12 Canadian chapters, more than any other fraternity.

 * * * * * * *

 Phi Delta Theta Today

-The Fraternity now has more than 267 chapters in 48 states and six Canadian provinces.
-The Fraternity has initiated nearly 203,700 men since 1848 and has more than 160,000 living alumni.
+The Fraternity now has nearly 190 chapters in 42 states and five Canadian provinces.
+The Fraternity has initiated more than 250,000 men since 1848 and has more than 160,000 living alumni.
 Chartered house corporations own more than 120 houses valued at $50 million.
-There are nearly 70 recognized alumni clubs across the United States and Canada.
+There are more than 100 recognized alumni clubs across the United States and Canada.
 The Fraternity operates from the General Headquarters building on South Campus Avenue, across from Miami University in Oxford, Ohio.
 At the corner of the campus closest to headquarters, memorial gates were erected in honor of the Fraternity's 150th anniversary.